AI Tutoring: A Practical Solution To Boost Maths Attainment

 Voice-based AI tutors allow learners to speak and listen through a voice interface, mimicking a real conversation.
 Speech recognition and natural language processing let the AI powered tutor pivot instruction in real time, ideal for language learning or those who find writing challenging.

-Consider how text-based and voice-based AI tutoring platform promotes student support and how well they replicate the features of effective one-to-one instruction.
+Consider how a text-based or spoken AI tutoring platform promotes student support and how well each replicates the features of effective one-to-one instruction.

 AI tutoring accessibility, text-based vs voice-based.